-Over the years, many nursing homes have been sued for negligence and abuse.
+Over the years, our nursing home abuse lawyers have sued many nursing homes for negligence and abuse.
 But as this issue has become more and more prominent, nursing homes have become equally sharp in hiding the things that really happen.
 They take meticulous steps to cover up abuse to prevent litigation.

 Here are some tricks that are commonly used to cover up nursing home abuse